Leagues Cup 2024 Unveils New Soccer Anthem

 June 26, 2024 - Major League Soccer (MLS)

-NEW YORK AND MEXICO CITY - Leagues Cup, the first in-season club tournament in North America across all men's professional sports, announced today the release of its new anthem, "Nuestros Colores".
-The World Cup-style tournament featuring all 47 clubs from Major League Soccer (MLS) and LIGA MX is set to begin on July 26, 2024 running through August 25, 2024.
+SAN JOSE, Calif. - Leagues Cup, the first in-season club tournament in North America across all men's professional sports, announced today the release of its new anthem, "Nuestros Colores."
+The World Cup-style tournament featuring all 47 clubs from Major League Soccer (MLS) and LIGA MX is set to begin on July 26, 2024, running through August 25, 2024.

-Featuring 6-time Latin Grammy award winner Christian Nodal, global superstar Taboo, Grammy award nominee, singer, songwriter, and instrumentalist Emily Estefan, multiple Latin Grammy nominee Gusi, Argentinian singer Abel Pintos and renown group Rabanes' lead singer Emilio Regueira, the "Nuestros Colores" mirrors the international appeal and star power present in Leagues Cup.
+Featuring six-time Latin Grammy award winner Christian Nodal, global superstar Taboo, Grammy award nominee, singer, songwriter, and instrumentalist Emily Estefan, multiple Latin Grammy nominee Gusi, Argentinian singer Abel Pintos and renowned group Rabanes lead singer Emilio Regueira, "Nuestros Colores" mirrors the international appeal and star power present in Leagues Cup.
 Fans worldwide can enjoy Leagues Cup and "Nuestros Colores" here.
-The anthem's creation embodies the diverse voices and cultures that are essential to Leagues Cup, as envisioned and produced by Cuban-American producer and Grammy winner, Emilio Estefan Jr.
+The anthem's creation embodies the diverse voices and cultures that are essential to Leagues Cup, as envisioned and produced by Cuban-American producer and Grammy winner Emilio Estefan Jr.

 Leagues Cup, in collaboration with the artists, also launched the official music video for the anthem.
 This star-studded collaboration is accompanied by a vibrant music video that visually represents the dynamic energy of Leagues Cup.
 The video will premiere alongside the anthem, offering fans a visual and auditory celebration of North American soccer.